 Late Sunday, Warren County officials issued a strongly-worded warning that their first line of defense against COVID-19 is being largely suspended because of lack of testing supplies.

 “Our reality has changed and we are no longer able to utilize testing to diagnose everyone with symptoms or to fully monitor and contain COVID19 activity in our community,” officials said in a public statement to the community.

 A similar situation now exists in most North Country counties, meaning the relatively low number of confirmed cases likely does not reflect the actual spread of the coronavirus.

 Warren County officials acknowledged the lack of testing and community monitoring poses serious public health concerns going forward: “The process has worked up until now.
 We have saved lives.
 But we must now shift our mindsets.”

-As we’ve been hearing from Albany and Washington, it now appears the best – and perhaps only – line of defence against a crushing wave of people sick with COVID-19 is isolation and social distancing.
+As we’ve been hearing from Albany and Washington, it now appears the best, and perhaps only, line of defense against a crushing wave of people sick with COVID-19 is isolation and social distancing.

 These are unprecedented times in which we find ourselves.

 Here, are other local voices urging folks to stay at home.
 Here’s a statement from the Essex County Board of Supervisors, which says, in part, “We certainly are not encouraging leisure travel at this time, due to the governor’s order.
 We’re obviously monitoring it and as soon as things turn around, and we all get through this, we’ll certainly be here and welcome our guests back with open arms.”

 Here’s a statement from the Town of Keene, home of the High Peaks.
 The Town of Keene press release says, in part, “Hike locally!
 Stay home and hike the offbeat trails that won’t be crowded….
 Don’t travel to hike.
 Our small town has limited EMS and hospital infrastructure.
 Any extra demand stresses the system.”